Table of Contents

 The divergence can be both negative and positive.
 The positive divergence signals that there may be a positive (upward) movement in the price.
 It is indicated when the technical indicator is moving higher, but the price is moving lower.
 This type of signal is known as a bullish signal or bullish divergence.

-These divergences lay between the high points, and the low points showed by the price and indicators.
-Thus, depending upon the position of the price and the indicator, divergences can be classified into four types.
+These divergences lay between the high and low points, shown by the price and indicators.
+Thus, divergences can be classified into four types depending on the price position and the indicator.

-Let’s understand these 4 types of divergences in detail.
+Let’s understand these four types of divergences in detail.

 Regular Bullish Divergence